Guveren/Assignment2/README.md

 Essentially, our mission here is to host a resume on a GitHub page.
 Further down below, are step by step guidelines on how to accomplish the this task.

 ## Audience
-This article is intended for individuals with no prior knowledge with GitHub or Git.
-It focuses on a
+This is intended for individuals with no prior knowledge with GitHub or Git, Jekyll, Markdown and little experience using atom.
+It focuses on a plain approach to familiarize individuals with these tools to improve technical communication in the tech community.
 ### 1.0.
 Prerequisites
 What things you need to install the software and how to install them.
 Some of items we will need to achieve hosting a resume on a GitHub page is listed as follows: